awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-deploy.md

      + **BUCKET** – The bucket name, such as `windows-example-app`\.
      + **FILENAME** – The file name: **default\.htm**\.

-1. Accept the default values for the remaining settings, and then choose **Add App** to add the app to the stack\.
+1. Accept default values for the remaining settings, and then choose **Add App** to add the app to the stack\.

 **Note**
 This example uses environment variables to provide the download data\.
 An alternative approach is to use an S3 Archive repository type and provide the file's URL\.
-AWS OpsWorks Stacks will add the information, along with optional data, such as your AWS credentials, to the app's `app_source` attribute\.
-Your deploy recipe would then need to retrieve the URL from the app attributes and parse it to extract the region, bucket name, and file name\.
+AWS OpsWorks Stacks adds the information, along with optional data, such as your AWS credentials, to the app's `app_source` attribute\.
+Your deploy recipe must get the URL from the app attributes and parse it to extract the region, bucket name, and file name\.

 ## Deploy the App and Open the Application<a name="w4ab1c11c39c15c21c23c23"></a>

 AWS OpsWorks Stacks automatically deploys apps to new instances, but not to online instances\.
-Because your instance is already running, you will have to deploy the app manually\.
+Because your instance is already running, you must deploy the app manually\.

 **To deploy the app**

 1. Choose **Apps** in the navigation pane, and then choose **deploy** in the app's **Actions** column\.

-1. **Command** should be set to **Deploy**, so click the **Deploy** button at the lower right of the **Deploy App** page\.
-The command may take a few minutes to complete\.
+1. **Command** should be set to **Deploy**\.
+Choose **Deploy** at the lower right of the **Deploy App** page\.
+The command might take a few minutes to finish\.

-   After the deployment is complete, you will automatically return to the **Apps** page\.
-The **Status** indicator will show **successful** in green, and the app name will have a green check mark next to it to indicate a successful deployment\.
+   After deployment is finished, you return to the **Apps** page\.
+The **Status** indicator shows **successful** in green, and the app name has a green check mark next to it to indicate a successful deployment\.

 **Note**
-Windows apps are always the Other app type, so deploying the app does the following:
+Windows apps are always the **Other** app type, so deploying the app does the following:
 Adds the app's data to the [stack configuration and deployment attributes](workingcookbook-json.md), as described earlier\.
 Triggers a Deploy event on the stack's instances, which runs your custom Deploy recipes\.